hpi-swa-teaching/MorphicAPIExplorer/packages/MorphicAPIExplorer-Core.package/MEXTool.class/README.md

 - MEXTool>>changeViewTo:			to switch the current view

 Classes that inherit from me should implement
-- MEXTool>>buildChildrenWith:			to define which children should be built
+- MEXTool>>buildChildrenWith:			to define which children specs should be built
 - MEXTool class>>labelAddition			to define how the window should be labeled